 The difference between a quality part and an average part can be as simple as cleaning, finishing, assembling, and safe packaging.
-We take pride in only manufacturing quality parts in accordance with ISO 9001 and AS 9100 specifications.
+We take pride in only manufacturing quality parts in accordance with strict specifications.
 During the deburring process, parts undergo full inspection, ensuring they are delivered just the way you want.
 The simplest way to eliminate burrs in fabricated plastic parts is to avoid creating them in the first place and machining without burrs is the foundation of our success.
 Last but not least, careful packaging for safe travel is of the utmost importance.
 After manufacturing to the highest standards possible, we strive to deliver your quality, finished product on time with no shipment damage.

 We have developed special techniques to remove burrs from the most complex parts and materials.
 Our processes help to avoid failure of components while offering long-term dimensional stability and improved safety.

 We can deliver parts finished to your particular specification whether marked, pad printed, engraved, silk screened, etched, or coated.